lkeegan/openQCD-input-file-editor/README.md

 Still in beta - comments / bug reports very welcome!

 Thanks to Isabel Campos and Martin Lüscher for their help and comments.
+Also to Enol Fernández and Álvaro López García for Python advice.